harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### What image tag expression should be used for periodic deployment of a binary version triggered by cron?

 If it's not a custom trigger, use `<+trigger.artifact.build>` in the image tag field.
 Otherwise, reference the payload JSON to construct the expression.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/triggers/trigger-on-a-new-artifact/#using-the-triggerartifactbuild-and-lastpublishedtag-expressions)
+For more details, go to [Documentation](https://developer.harness.io/docs/platform/triggers/trigger-on-a-new-artifact/#using-the-triggerartifactbuild-and-lastpublishedtag-expressions).

 ### Can one deploy Salesforce component without using S3 bucket ?

 Yes, one can deploy using custom artifact without using the S3 artifact.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial/#salesforce-deployment-template-support)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial/#salesforce-deployment-template-support).

 ### How can variables/outputs be accessed between steps using the looping strategy, especially in dynamically provisioned infrastructure scenarios like Terraform within a Deployment stage?

 Use `<+pipeline.stages.Deploy_<+strategy.iteration.toString()>.spec.provisioner.steps.TerraformApply.output.logic_app_callback_url>` to reference dynamically provisioned infrastructure within the same stage in a looping strategy.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism).
+For more details, go to [Documentation](https://developer.harness.io/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism).

 ### Can we trigger all executions in all organizations?